 If people know you, they may think of you.
 If they like you, they will listen to you.
 But if they trust you, they will do business with you.
 Trust is a crucial component to brand building, both personally and on a corporate level.
 And authenticity is a necessary component to building trust.

 To define your core strengths, interview friends, family, clients and coworkers.
 Ask them to describe you and describe what they especially know you for.
 Listen for adjectives when they respond, and record the conversations or take notes.
 After you have conducted a handful, look for similarities and words used repeatedly.
-Consider incorporating some of these words and phrases into your LinkedIn page and bio.
+To start, consider incorporating some of these words and phrases into your LinkedIn page and bio.

 #2 Be Consistent